CsabaDu/CsabaDu.DynamicTestData/README.md

 ##### **Members**:

 **`IDataStrategy`**
  - **Purpose**: Represents a strategy for processing test data, defining how an `ITestData` instance should be turned into test data row.
+Extends `IEquatable<T>` to allow comparison of strategies.
  - **Properties**:
    - **`ArgsCode ArgsCode`**: Gets the `ITestData` instance processing strategy code.
    - **`PropsCode PropsCode`**: Gets the property inclusion strategy code.